-Your website is the most important tool your business could ever have.
+Your website is the most important online marketing tool your business could ever have.
 It attracts qualified leads and it makes sales for you even when you sleep.

 One effective way to captivate your audience is to use the same language as they use.
 The premise is that we have an inherent need to belong to a group, and language is an easy way to do this.
 We’re social creatures and the need for connection is universal.
 Not only that, but how we connect with and relate to others affects our buying decisions.

 For example, if you were a food supplier supplying local businesses,what would you call this animal?